kiwiirc/nativescript-tus-client/README.md

 // Start the upload
 upload.start()

+// Abort the upload
+upload.abort()
 ```

 ## API

 `nativesctipt-tus-plugin` implements a very limited subset of the [JS api](https://github.com/tus/tus-js-client).
+See the example above as it contains all the implemented API.

 ## Test server